 1. Pay Based on Number of Followers

 As mentioned above, the first one is to charge per follower which is more common with larger influencers.
 I share some examples below, but it’s good to know that experienced influencers with a lot of followers usually already have a set rate and it’s your job to try and negotiate that price.
-It's important to take demographiv data in consideration to make sure you don't pay for a large amount of followers that are irrelevant for you.
+It's important to take demographic data into consideration to make sure you don't pay for a large number of followers that are irrelevant to you.